Access Guide

 We want all of our visitors to have a bostin’ day out at the Museum and we’re working hard to make our site as accessible as possible.

 We recommended having a look at our accessibility map (also available in our admissions area) to plan your future visit.
+It was last updated in January 2020.
 Please speak to a member of staff should you have any questions or require assistance when you visit.

 There are adapted accessible toilets in the following locations: